 Casa Xixim In Tulum, Mexico

-Apart from representing one of the most luxurious homes in Tulum, , Casa Xixim is also a perfect example of modern architecture and self-sufficiency.
+Apart from representing one of the most luxurious homes in Tulum, , Casa Xixim is also a perfect example of architecture and self-sufficiency.
 It features 4,800 square feet of living space and was completed in 2015 by Specht Harpman.
 It was built on a narrow lot that faces a protected bay, and it boasts a narrow pathway that leads visitors directly to the combined living, kitchen and dining space, which opens up to a nearby beach.

-casa xixim in tulum mexico 291e129
+casa xixim in tulum mexico 78c69ba

 Adjacent to this space are four luxurious bedrooms, which can also open up to the outdoors should the need arise.
 As far as sustainability is concerned, a photovoltaic canopy provides much needed energy while ensuring shade for a large terrace on the roof.
 The terrace was also designed to collect rainwater that can be used after it is filtered and stored properly.
 Waste is processed using a digester and an artificial wetlands system.
 Who wouldn’t want to live in a home such as this?